Josiwe/Josiwe.ATS.Cheats/README.md

 - setting this to 10 uses the game's default logic

 **Prestige_5_Amount**
 <br>`Faster Leaving - Villagers are less understanding than they used to be.
-They’re probably getting a bit spoiled by now.
+They're probably getting a bit spoiled by now.
 Villagers are 100% faster to leave if they have low Resolve`
 - Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
 - setting this to any number between 0.0 and 1.0 will the penalty a bit smaller
 - setting this to any number higher than 1.0 will make the penalty larger